2023 FEI European Dressage Championships

 The 2023 FEI European Dressage Championships will be held in Riesenbeck, Germany, from 4 to 10 September 2023.
-Other cities who bid to host the Championships were Cascais in Portugal and Vejer de la Frontera in Spain, but both cities witdrew.
-The FEI allocated the European Championships in Riesenbeck on the 21st of October and will count as qualification event for the Olympic Games In 2021 the European Championships for show-jumping was also organized in Riesenbeck, at the show location of Olympic gold-medalist Ludger Beerbaum.
+Other cities who bid to host the Championships were Cascais in Portugal and Vejer de la Frontera in Spain, but both cities withdrew.
+The FEI allocated the European Championships in Riesenbeck on the 21st of October and will count as qualification event for the Olympic Games.
+In 2021 the European Championships for show-jumping was also organized in Riesenbeck, at the show location of Olympic gold-medalist Ludger Beerbaum.

 Ground Jury

 The Ground Jury during the 2023 European Dressage Championships is nominated as follows;

 Ground jury panel for the Para-Dressage: